 iCAD, through its Xoft subsidiary, markets the eBx system in the United States and select countries worldwide.
-The Company has substantially expanded its installed base of eBx systems in the US and has established initial installations in Western Europe and Taiwan.
-Xoft's direct sales force sells the system on the basis of its clinical effectiveness as a platform high dose rate, low energy radiation therapy solution for hospitals, ambulatory care centers and free standing radiation oncology facilities and other office-based uses, e.g. dermatologists clinical practices.
-The system offers a distinct competitive advantage in that it is a highly mobile unit with minimal shielding requirements that can easily be moved from room to room within a single healthcare institution or be transported from facility to facility given its relatively compact form factor.
+The Company has expanded its installed base of eBx systems in the U.S. and has established initial installations in Western Europe including the U.K., Germany and Portugal as well as in Taiwan.
+Xoft has recently signed distribution agreements in Russia and China and is actively exploring market entry in India, Australia, New Zealand, Turkey, Saudi Arabia, Israel and Eastern Europe.
+Xoft's direct sales force sells the system on the basis of its clinical effectiveness as a platform high dose rate, low energy radiation therapy solution for hospitals, ambulatory care centers and free standing radiation oncology facilities and other office-based uses, e.g. dermatology clinical practices.
+The eBx system offers a distinct competitive advantage in that it is a highly mobile unit with minimal shielding requirements that can easily be moved from room to room within a single healthcare institution or be transported from facility to facility given its relatively compact form factor.
 Breast IORT is a strategic focus of the Company due to the significant clinical /lifestyle benefits to the patient and economic advantages to the facility.
-Non-melanoma skin cancer is an additional strategic priority given the high incidence rate of the disease and the unique benefits of the Xoft eBx system in this clinical indication.
-The additional clinical applications including gynecological cancers other IORT applications (in addition to breast IORT), as well as its potential to scale in the future to address other indications for use highlight the Xoft eBx system's unique platform flexibility.
+NMSC is an additional strategic priority given the high incidence rate of the disease and the benefits of the Xoft eBx system in this clinical indication.
+Based on the additional clinical applications including gynecological cancers other IORT applications (in addition to breast IORT), as well as its potential to scale in the future to address other indications for use, the Company believes the Xoft eBx system offers unique flexibility.

 Core to the Company's eBx market development strategy is a comprehensive medical education program.
-Xoft actively participates in several key industry scientific conferences in the United States and Europe including but not limited to ACRO, Miami Breast, ASBS, ACS, SSO, AAPM, ESTRO, ISIORT, Milan Breast, AAD, and ASTRO on an annual basis.
-At select industry conferences and at independent venues the Company provides specific additional eBx professional education programs and product demonstrations in the form of symposia.
-The Company expanded its medical education program in 2013 to include breast IORT and non-melanoma skin cancer symposia in several high value U.S. markets.
+Xoft actively participates in several key industry scientific conferences in the United States and Europe including but not limited to ACRO, Miami Breast, ASBS, ABS, ACS, SSO, AAPM, ESTRO, ISIORT, Milan Breast, AAD, and ASTRO on an annual basis.
+More recently, Xoft has participated in key dermatology conferences in the U.S. including AAD, Fall and

+Winter Dermatology Conferences, ASDS, and ACMS.
+At select industry conferences and at independent venues, the Company provides specific additional eBx professional education programs and product demonstrations in the form of live symposia in U.S. markets.
+The Company expanded its medical education program in 2014 to include breast IORT and NMSC educational webinars in both CME and non-CME formats to broaden physician awareness of the Xoft System and eBx technology in the U.S.

-The Company further supports breast IORT through its launch of the ExBRT Study - a post-market clinical trial designed to enroll 1,000 patients at up to 50 sites.
-The study will enable facilities interested in treating early stage breast cancer patients with the Xoft eBx system to participate in a common clinical protocol and follow enrolled patients for up to 10 years.
-The ExBRT Study is led by a prestigious and diverse group of leading brachytherapy and breast care physicians including breast surgeons, radiation oncologists, pathologists, and medical physicists from leading US breast cancer care institutions.
+The Company further supports breast IORT through its launch of the ExBRT Study in 2012 - a post-market clinical trial designed to enroll 1,000 patients at up to 50 sites.
+The study enables facilities interested in treating early stage breast cancer patients with the Xoft eBx system to participate in a common clinical protocol and follow enrolled patients for up to ten years.
+The Company believes that the ExBRT study is led by brachytherapy and breast care physicians including breast surgeons, radiation oncologists, pathologists, and medical physicists from leading U.S. breast cancer care institutions.
+As of February 2015, the ExBRT study has enrolled more than 500 patients at more than 20 facilities in the U.S. and Europe.
+Initial clinical results from the ExBRT study are expected to be presented at key breast cancer medical conferences in 2015.